WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 The certificates at `https://example.com/oldcerts` and `https://example.com/newcerts` have `subjectAltName`s of `example.com`, meaning
 that if they and their signatures validate, the exchange can be trusted as having an origin of `https://example.com/`.
-The author might be using two certificates because their readers have disjoint sets of roots in their trust stores.
+The publisher might be using two certificates because their readers have disjoint sets of roots in their trust stores.

-The author signed with all three certificates at the same time, so they share a validity range: 7 days starting at 2017-11-19 21:53 UTC.
+The publisher signed with all three certificates at the same time, so they share a validity range: 7 days starting at 2017-11-19 21:53 UTC.

-The author then requested an additional signature from `thirdparty.example.com`, which did some validation or processing and then signed the resource at 2017-11-19 23:11 UTC. `thirdparty.example.com` only grants 4-day signatures, so clients will need to re-validate more often.
+The publisher then requested an additional signature from `thirdparty.example.com`, which did some validation or processing and then signed the resource at 2017-11-19 23:11 UTC. `thirdparty.example.com` only grants 4-day signatures, so clients will need to re-validate more often.

 ### Open Questions ### {#oq-signature-header}